-- 1. Completion of 8 units or more of upper division or graduate level credit courses. - 2.
-A letter grade of B, S, or above in all courses completed. - 3.
-No more than two incomplete (I) grades. - 4.
+- 1. Satisfactory progress toward the degree objective.
+See section XII.
+A. - 2.
+Completion of 8 units or more of upper division or graduate level credit courses. - 3.
+A letter grade of B, S, or above in all courses completed. - 4.
+No more than two incomplete (I) grades. - 5.
 A cumulative GPA of 3.0 or higher in those courses where a letter grade (A through F) was received.